Datasheet: AC voltage accuracy varies by frequency

 harmonic_frequency:

-# That column is GROUND TRUTH.
-Put each control ONLY on the listed capabilities.
+# applies to.
+Put each control ONLY on the listed capabilities — match what

 #